giancosta86/drago/README.md

    - **Note 1**: for _synchronous_ initialization, the `initSync` function is available as a named import.

-   - **Note 2**: in a variety of contexts, you might want to pass a parameter related to the location or the data of your **.wasm** file.
+   - **Note 2**: most often, you'll' want to pass a parameter related to the location of your **.wasm** file.

-1. Create the `LogogramGenerator` - by calling its `create` static method and passing an object complying with the `RandomParams` interface.
+1. Create an instance of `LogogramGenerator` - by calling its `create` static method and passing an object implementing the `RandomParams` interface.
 For example:

    ```typescript
    const logogramGenerator = LogogramGenerator.create({